-- Likewise, ask if it is okay to use the phone for local calls or internet.
-If using the phone for international calls, which can work out very expensive, please buy a calling card, available in many shops, or get your parents to call you.
-You might be able to occasionally use your host's computer, but they don't have to let you or not for long stretches of time.
-There are plenty of internet cafés (also at the GLS School in Berlin) where you can keep in touch with your friends. - Ask if it is okay to bring friends over and make sure you speak with your friend in German in front of your host family.
+- Ask if it is okay for you to bring friends over and make sure you speak German with them in front of your host family.
 The opposite is perceived as being rude. - > Tell your hosts where you are going and who you are going with (if they are not home when you leave, please leave a note).
 Come back home by the time they tell you to (even if at home you are allowed to stay out longer).
 If for some special reason, you want to stay out a bit longer, ask for permission before going out (not late in the evening).
-Don't feel these rules as an imposition, but as a sign that your host family cares for your safety.
+Don't feel these rules as an imposition, but rather as a sign that your host family cares for your safety.
 After all, they feel responsible towards your parents for your wellbeing. - Make sure that all parties understand the expectations of living together.
-Find out how your host family feels about you serving yourself food from their kitchen, or preparing your own meals.
+Find out how your host family feels about you serving yourself food from their kitchen or preparing your own meals.
 Assumptions are the basis of so many misunderstandings and conflicts, so rather than guessing, talk! - What happens if you break something?
 Please don't try to hide it from your host family or to repair it by yourself.
 Accidents can happen, and if you were not behaving irresponsible, your family will understand.
-Before coming to Germany you will have had to obtain an insurance, which will in most cases, cover the costs of repair or reposition.
-Until the claim has been processed, though, your parents back home will have to pay for the damages. - When you are ill and need to see a doctor, you will have to show your health insurance proof and pay directly in cash or later by bank transfer after getting the invoice.
-If you booked insurance with GLS, you can hand in the invoice afterwards to GLS staff in order to get restitution from the insurance.
+Before coming to Germany, you will have had to obtain an insurance, which will in most cases, cover the costs of repair or reposition.
+Until the claim has been processed, though, your parents back home will have to pay for the damages. - > When you are ill and need to see a doctor, you will have to show your health insurance proof and pay directly in cash/card or later by bank transfer after getting the invoice.

 It is unlikely that you will go through a stay abroad without experiencing some problem or conflict with your host family.
-Whatever it is, talk about it with the host family, or, if this does not help solve the problem, talk to your local coordinator or the GLS Coordinators in Berlin.
+Whatever it is, talk about it with them, or, if this does not help to solve the problem, talk to your local coordinator or the GLS Coordinators in Berlin.